Introduction to Industrial Design

 Principles of material mechanics, engineering, safety, and sustainable design.
 Topics include material stress and strain relationships, thermal expansion, vibration, fatigue, corrosion, buckling, failure analysis, thermodynamics, heat transfer and fluid dynamics, as well as an introduction to various mechanical drives and linkages.
 Focus on the design integration of product safety, intrinsically safe designs and regulatory issues related to safety with additional emphasis on sustainable design, considering embodied energy and product life cycle.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BID110 and MTH160.

 Applied computer skills, including the use of computer aided industrial design (CAID), image editing, and project management software to develop complex visual depictions of form, to edit and composite images, and to develop design project schedules.
-Focus on effective digital modeling and experience with a variety of industrial and interaction design software.
-3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BID110 and CAD117 and CSC124.
+Focus on effective digital medling and expreience with a variety of industial and interaction design software.
+(Formerly BID330) 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BID110 and CAD117 and CSC124.

 Industrial and Human Factors Design Applications

 Investigation of a range of design approaches and case studies related to toy design, consumer product design, medical product and mechanical systems designs, product packaging design, and interaction design.
 Topics include brand management, project management, model making and portfolio development.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BID110 and BID220 and BID230.